reza-khojasteh/teaching-and-learning/programming/languages/javascript/fundamentals/ES6/spread-and-rest-operator/README.md

 The same three dots basically could be called the rest operator _where they are used essentially the opposite way_.
 The rest operator looks just like the spread operator, three dots, and **it's the place where you use it that defines how you call it**.

 Rest operator is used to **merge multiple arguments into an array and you use it in the argument list of a function**.

+(It should just be noted that unlike the object de-restructuring, you can choose any names you want for array de-structuring because in arrays your elements have no names and they are instead pulled out by their position.)